codymj/LuxIRC/README.md

 LuxIRC:
 =======
-Lux is the SI symbol for illuminance.
-IRC is an old and vast social gathering which gives the potential to illuminate your mind.

 LuxIRC is intended to be a basic IRC client without too much bloat (I hope).
 It is a self-project of mine to learn the basics of GUI and network programming while making something useful.
 I am testing and developing the program in Arch Linux only (for now).

 Libraries and modules used so far: